kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 I started 6 months ago to use the [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) note-taking method.
 In this short time, my collection of notes grew from zero to more than 350 notes.
 And already now I can see the first benefits of cross-linking notes.

-If you want to learn more about the Zettelkasten method I recommend the article [Zettelkasten — How One German Scholar Was So Freakishly Productive](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).
+If you want to learn more about the Zettelkasten method I recommend the essay [Zettelkasten — How One German Scholar Was So Freakishly Productive](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).

-As I wrote in my last article [Zettelkasten Note-Taking Method With DEVONthink](/zettelkasten-note-taking-devonthink/) I started my Zettelkasten in DEVONthink.
+As I wrote in my last essay [Zettelkasten Note-Taking Method With DEVONthink](/zettelkasten-note-taking-devonthink/) I started my Zettelkasten in DEVONthink.
 But since then, I integrated more tools into my workflow.
-This article describes which tools I use for my notes and why.
+This essay describes which tools I use for my notes and why.

 ## DEVONthink or Obsidian?
 Both!